Ishmam156/bdmap-coverage/README.md

 -   Change the global long and short title of website in `client/util/common.js` to ensure website has the appropriate navbar title on desktop and mobile view.
 -   Change the logo, favicon and loading gif in `client/assets` to ensure website has the common images that you want.
 -   You can check out the `client/services` directory to see how the API URLs are set up.
 Ideally, the routes should work out of the box.
+-   The project opts for useContext hook of React instead of implementing a solution with Redux.
+Looking into the MapContext file can provide a view of the globally accessible state and its values.

 ## Folder Structure